greg-raven/Department-21/_posts/2009-08-23-why-why-why.md

 How do those dead bugs get into those enclosed light fixtures?

-When we are in the supermarket and someone rams our ankle with a shopping cart then apologizes for doing so, why do we say, ‘It’s all right?’
-Well, it isn’t all right, so why don’t we say, ‘That really hurt, why don’t you watch where you’re going?’
+When we are in the supermarket and someone rams our ankle with a shopping cart then apologizes for doing so, why do we say, “It’s all right?”
+Well, it isn’t all right, so why don’t we say, “That really hurt, why don’t you watch where you’re going?”

 Why is it that whenever you attempt to catch something that’s falling off the table you always manage to knock something else over?